geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
 In the prior task, you worked with user accounts using the **mailboxes** tab.
 In this task, you will be creating groups, so select the **groups** tab at the top of the **recipients**’ page.  <br/>

 	**Note:** You should already see the Inside Sales group that you created in Lab 2.
 This is an Office 365 group whose email address is associated with the custom, on-premises domain (@XXYYZZa.xxxCustomDomainxxx.xxx).
-In the following steps, you will create a Distribution list group and an Office 365 group whose email addresses will be in Microsoft 365 (@M365xZZZZZZ.onmicrosoft.com).
+In the following steps, you will create a Distribution list group and an Microsoft 365 group whose email addresses will be in Microsoft 365 (@M365xZZZZZZ.onmicrosoft.com).

-2. Select the drop-down arrow next to the **New Office 365 group** button.
+2. Select the drop-down arrow next to the **New Microsoft 365 group** button.
 In the drop-down menu, select **Distribution list**.

 3. In the **new distribution list** window that appears, enter the following information: